ARION

 Later that day, the Sori had all returned to their voidship in orbit, having had a grand tour of Tellus Mater with many discussions on physiological and technological topics.
 Although they had gone, taking the devices that had been returned to them, Zaizen promised to remain in contact with Arion through the techwatch she possessed since other communication avenues were not compatible.

-While the aliens’ visit was no secret among the colony population, Ken had hoped to keep details of their discussions with them on a need-to-know basis, but over the course of the day, word spread quickly throughout the population and now it was widely acknowledged that the Sori was going to change them all back into humans!
+While the aliens’ visit was no secret among the colony population, Ken had hoped to keep details of their discussions with them on a need-to-know basis, but over the course of the day, word spread quickly throughout the population and now it was widely acknowledged that the Sori were going to change them all back into humans!
 He still did not know who leaked the information, but what did not get spread around was the fact that it was unknown if the aliens could apply their physiological methods to human anatomy.

 People started to believe that they would be normal again, but not that it was only a possibility, and a long shot at that.
 There was a sudden shift in morale throughout the town, most of it in cheerful optimism, but there were some who took the news in private disappointment; these were Furs who liked being furmen, who now enjoyed their new attributes even if they would have never chosen this life to begin with.